demkowo/users/README.md

 # Users Service

 ## Overview
-The **Users Service** is responsible for managing user accounts, including creation, retrieval, updates, and deletion.
-It also handles user profile images and associations with clubs.
-The service is implemented in Golang using `sqlc` for efficient database interaction with PostgreSQL.
+The **Users Service** is a Golang-based API that manages user accounts, profile images, and club associations.
+It is built with `Gin Gonic` for the HTTP router and `sqlc` for efficient database interaction with PostgreSQL.
+The service supports CRUD operations for users and clubs, along with soft deletion and transaction management.

 ## Features
 - **User Management**: Add, find, list, update, and delete users.